greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/sql_commands/ALTER_FUNCTION.html.md

 COST execution\_cost
 :   Change the estimated execution cost of the function.
 See [CREATE FUNCTION](CREATE_FUNCTION.html) for more information.

+ROWS result\_rows
+:   Change the estimated number of rows returned by a set-returning function.
+See [CREATE FUNCTION](CREATE_FUNCTION.html) for more information.

+SUPPORT support\_function
+:   Set or change the planner support function to use for this function.
+You must be superuser to use this option.
+:   This option cannot be used to remove the support function altogether, since it must name a new support function.
+Use `CREATE OR REPLACE FUNCTION` if you require that.

 configuration\_parameter
 value
 :   Set or change the value of a configuration parameter when the function is called.
 If value is `DEFAULT` or, equivalently, `RESET` is used, the function-local setting is removed, and the function runs with the value present in its environment.
 Use `RESET ALL` to clear all function-local settings. `SET FROM CURRENT` saves the value of the parameter that is current when `ALTER FUNCTION` is run as the value to be applied when the function is entered.
+:   See [SET](SET.html) for more information about allowed parameter names and values.

 RESTRICT
 :   Ignored for conformance with the SQL standard.